nakuliyer/music-transcription-engine/README.md

 ### By Nakul Iyer, with help from Dr. Nicholas Zufelt
 #### Phillips Academy, February 2019

+**This repository was created for a school project and was last updated on February 28, 2019.
+It has not been tested yet for future compatibility.
+Sorry!**

 ## Intro
 The purpose of this project was to create an automatic music transcription engine using convolutional neural networks.
-Commentary on the successes and failures of the project can be found in `documentation.pdf`
+Commentary on the successes and failures of the project can be found in `docs/documentation-short-ver.pdf`

 ## Background Knowledge
-Constant-Q Transform, Signal Processing, Non-Negative Matrix Factorization, Convolutional Neural Networks, Spectrograms, Tensorflow/Keras, Short-Time Fourier Transform (See `bibliography.pdf` and `documentation.pdf`)
+Constant-Q Transform, Signal Processing, Non-Negative Matrix Factorization, Convolutional Neural Networks, Spectrograms, Tensorflow/Keras, Short-Time Fourier Transform (See `docs/documentation-short-ver.pdf`)

 ## Dataset
 MAPS (Midi-Aligned Piano Sounds)